E4 Series Shinkansen: History

 The first E4 series set, P1, was delivered to Sendai Depot on 8 October 1997, with the first sets entering revenue-earning service on the Tohoku Shinkansen from 20 December 1997.

 All cars were made no-smoking from the start of the revised timetable on 18 March 2007.

 In March 2011, it was announced that the entire E4 series fleet would be withdrawn by around 2016.

 In September 2012, E4 series were entirely withdrawn from Tohoku Shinkansen services, and all allocated for use on Joetsu Shinkansen services only.
 The trains were withdrawn from regular service on 1 October 2021, and were completely retired on 17 October of the same year.

 Livery change

 From 2014, the fleet of 24 sets still in service began to be repainted, receiving a new livery identical to that previously carried by the E1 series trains, with a toki (crested ibis) pink stripe separating the white on the upper body and blue on the lower body.
 The first reliveried set, P5, was returned to service in early April 2014, with the entire fleet be treated by the end of fiscal 2015.

 Withdrawals

 Withdrawals started in July 2013, with sets P2 and P3.

 Preserved examples

-End car E444-1 from set P1 was displayed at the Niigata City Niitsu Railway Museum in Niitsu, Niigata between July and September 2017.
+End car E444-1 from set P1 is displayed at the Niigata City Niitsu Railway Museum in Niitsu, Niigata.
 It was moved by road from Niigata Depot to the museum in the early hours of 20 June 2017.